overhide/ledgers.js-demo-serverless-dapp/README.md

 ![](docs/screenshot.png)

 The *Car Top-Up App* shows the Ethereum address of the car on the map.
 Refreshing the browser will recycle the address.
 This app has the Ethereum private-key for this address, since it simulates the car owning this address.

+The car's Ethereum address *is not* the same as the Ethereum address used to pay for tolls.
+The car's Ethereum address identifies the car to the toll system while tolls are paid with the driver's (your) wallet Ethereum address.
+The car's Ethereum address is signed in the app (by the car) and validated in the Azure backend to track tolls paid.

-The driver uses this app to pay toll fees for their destination zone for some some time.
+The driver uses this app to pay toll fees for their desired destination zone for some some amount of time.
 For this simulation the toll fees expire after two minutes.
 The toll fee expiration timestamp is shown in the app.

 Simply choose to pay with dollars or ethers and proceed to pay the toll.